-The FinCEN Residential Rule
+FinCEN Reporting and the Residential Rule

 by David J. Willis J.D., LL.M.

-Money Laundering in Real Estate
+The Residential Rule in Real Estate

-Beneficial Ownership Reporting
+FinCEN Beneficial Ownership Reporting

 New FinCEN Residential Rule

 Notwithstanding its rollback of BOI regulations in entity formation, FinCEN is still on track to expand its regulatory and data-collection efforts in residential real estate transactions.
-The Final Rule to Increase Transparency in Residential Real Estate Transfers (the residential rule) is scheduled to take effect on December 1, 2025. \
+The Final Rule to Increase Transparency in Residential Real Estate Transfers (the residential rule) is scheduled to take effect on December 1, 2025.

 The details of the residential rule are evolving quickly.
 FinCEN will be including a new sub-part to Chapter X of the Code of Federal Regulations for this purpose.
 For now, much of the best information on the residential rule is available on the FinCEN website.